-UN warns of health crisis brewing in west MyanmarApril 3rd, 2014 in Diseases, Conditions, Syndromes /
+UN warns of health crisis brewing in west MyanmarApril 3, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 More than 800,000 people lack adequate healthcare in strife-torn western Myanmar after aid workers fled the region, the UN has warned, with children deprived of life-saving treatment.

 A wave of attacks against humanitarian workers in Rakhine state has choked off health, water and food supplies to isolated communities and camps for people displaced by deadly sectarian violence.

 The exodus worsened an already dire medical situation for hundreds of thousands of people left without access to treatment after the government in February ordered aid group Doctors Without Borders to leave the region following protests against them.

 International relief groups in Rakhine have come under mounting pressure from local Buddhists who accuse them of bias towards Muslims.